-By July 2024, to review the JHSW KS1 KPIs in Reading, Writing and Mathematics to ensure accurate assessment in line with national frameworks, JHSW bespoke planning for teaching and the Supersonic Phonic Friends scheme.
-The learning environment supports the development of gross and fine motor skills Every opportunity is taken to model the correct JHSW handwriting style as part of specific and general teaching e.g. shared writing, guided writing, handwriting lessons There are regular, effective interventions in place or adaptions made to the curriculum to give all pupils, the skills they need to succeed with handwriting fluently and independently Monitoring of handwriting reflects that the same expectations and standards are replicated in all exercise books and writing opportunities Teachers and leaders use assessment well to help pupils embed and use knowledge fluently, check understanding and inform future teaching plans KPI documents are updated where necessary to reflect adaptions to the curriculum and teaching frameworks At the beginning and end of each half-term, to review the plans for teaching, learning and assessment across the curriculum to ensure they are coherent, sequenced, ambitious and meet the needs of all pupils, particularly disadvantaged pupils and pupils with SEND Our philosophy for 'Growing the Curriculum from EYFS to Y2' is clearly embedded in the plans for teaching and learning across the school Teaching is designed to help pupils to remember long term the content they have been taught and to integrate new knowledge into larger ideas Monitoring and triangulation of evidence e.g. work produced, pupil voice suggests pupils develop detailed knowledge and skills across the curriculum and, as a result, achieve well By July 2024, interventions or curriculum adaptions are in place for individuals who require support to either 'catch up' or 'keep up' in reading, phonics, writing and maths Intervention programmes and adapted teaching plans are in place across the school to support those who have been identified as behind their peers or are at risk of falling behind Detailed assessment information and tracking data for all pupils, particularly disadvantaged pupils and pupils with SEND, allows for appropriately targeted support and individual SMART target setting in terms of progress and attainment Intervention programmes and curriculum adaptions are well-planned, monitored and evaluated in order to gauge their impact By July 2024, to ensure the outside learning environment is used effectively and consistently across all year groups to maximise learning opportunities Outside learning environments are safe and attractive with appropriate, accessible, well-organised, labelled resources Outside spaces are used flexibly and expand, grow, and change to meet the needs of all pupils and their teaching staff There is continuity and progression in terms of the opportunities and provision offered within the outside learning environment for each year group Actions to improve and develop year group outside learning environments are based on research and school priorities
+Mathem framework Phonic F At the best teaching they are 024, to review the JHSW KS1 KPIs in Reading, Writing and atics to ensure accurate assessment in line with national orks, JHSW bespoke planning for teaching and the Supersonic riends scheme.
+Reginning and end of each half-term, to review the plans for learning and assessment across the curriculum to ensure coherent, sequenced, ambitious and meet the needs of all articularly disadvantaged pupils and pupils with SEND The learning environment supports the development of gross and fine motor skills Every opportunity is taken to model the correct JHSW handwriting style as part of specific and general teaching e.g. shared writing, guided writing, handwriting lessons There are regular, effective interventions in place or adaptions made to the curriculum to give all pupils, the skills they need to succeed with handwriting fluently and independently Monitoring of handwriting reflects that the same expectations and standards are replicated in all exercise books and writing opportunities Teachers and leaders use assessment well to help pupils embed and use knowledge fluently, check understanding and inform future teaching plans KPI documents are updated where necessary to reflect adaptions to the curriculum and teaching frameworks Our philosophy for 'Growing the Curriculum from EYFS to Y2' is clearly embedded in the plans for teaching and learning across the school Teaching is designed to help pupils to remember long term the content they have been taught and to integrate new knowledge into larger ideas Monitoring and triangulation of evidence e.g. work produced, pupil voice suggests pupils develop detailed knowledge and skills across the curriculum individua reading, 024, interventions or curriculum adaptions are in place for als who require support to either 'catch up' or 'keep up' in phonics, writing and maths 024, to ensure the outside learning environment is used ly and consistently across all year groups to maximise learning nities and, as a result, achieve well Intervention programmes and adapted teaching plans are in place across the school to support those who have been identified as behind their peers or are at risk of falling behind Detailed assessment information and tracking data for all pupils, particularly disadvantaged pupils and pupils with SEND, allows for appropriately targeted support and individual SMART target setting in terms of progress and attainment Intervention programmes and curriculum adaptions are well-planned, monitored and evaluated in order to gauge their impact Outside learning environments are safe and attractive with appropriate, accessible, well-organised, labelled resources Outside spaces are used flexibly and expand, grow, and change to meet the needs of all pupils and their teaching staff There is continuity and progression in terms of the opportunities and provision offered within the outside learning environment for each year group Actions to improve and develop year group outside learning environments are based on research and school priorities